FreakC-Foundation/FreakC/README.md

 </a>

 ## Copyrights and License
-Copyright © 2020-2021 Nguyen Phu Minh

-This language is licensed under the GPLv3 License
+Copyright © 2020-2021 Nguyen Phu Minh published under the GPLv3 License